MatousAc/acHybl/resources.md

 	*About*: A tradional biblical case condemning homosexuality and homosexual people.
 Explins why Sodom and Leviticus are clear condemnations of homosexuality.
 	*Theological Perspective*: Gay anything sucks.
 	*My Opinion*: Kinda a trash read.
 Honestly the arguments made seemed biased.
+* **Navigating the Storms of Contemporary Sexuality, Identity and Love**
+	Ron Woolsey | ★☆☆☆☆
+	*About*: Uses the analogy of flying a plane and going on journeys to mode a sense direction in sexual orientation.
+Explains that homosexuality is another abominable sin characterized by disease, caused by child molestation, and strategically planned by 1980s gay activists.
+Woolsey calls people to "reorient" themselves and takes a chapter to rebut dangerous teachings such as "sharing God's love and acceptance" and "not trying to change one's LGBT orientation."
+	*Theological Perspective*: Homosexuality is a sin.
+Gay identity is underlying sin.
+Homosexual orientation is a choice.
+	*Opinion*: Overall, I kinda see where Ron is coming from on some of these points, but the book really is a thorough dissapointment.
+The title makes this sound like a resource to young queer individuals coming from a conservative background.
+However, the magazine does not provide encouragement, understanding, or any assurance that "it will all be okay in the end."
+Rather, Ron takes the time to dive into the gay agenda, vilifying the queer community.
+He takes time to suggest that if someone is not being actively sexually transformed, their conversion must not be genuine.
+He explains the Biblical case against same-sex relationships but barely mentions what life is left for a consistently queer person with these beliefs.
+Backed by enough research to sound plausible and packed with negative sentiment towards the authors past, I couldn't imagine a worse resource to give a young conservative Christian struggling to reconcile their sexuality and faith.

 ### currently reading
 * **People to Be Loved**